agraebe/RideStats9000/README.md

 ### Uber Data Visualizer

 ## Usage
-RideStats9000 calculates statistics about your Uber usage (though has a demo mode for those who want to see it in action without actually logging into their Uber account).
+RideStats calculates statistics about your Uber usage (though has a demo mode for those who want to see it in action without actually logging into their Uber account).

 ## Requirements